testus-x/ksh/docs/PR-HowTo.md

 If the checkout above does not work because of pending changes, just stash them away using `git stash` and when done with merging, get them back using `git stash pop`.

 ###	2. Create a new local branch and merge in the PR
 First, one should create a local branch, where the PR change get merged in.
 Actually one may merge the changes directly into the master, however, usually one wanna **review** and **test** the changes, what sometimes takes a little bit longer or need to be postponed for this or that reason and thus would block any progress on the master or on your own branches.
-Furthermore a separate branch allows one to So creating a new local branch makes provides much more flexibility:
+Furthermore a separate branch gives much more flexibility, allows one to cherry pick, reword, edit, squash, join and drop commits, i.e. fine grained adjusments before the PR gets merged into the related upstream branch.
+So creating a new local branch makes and pulling in all commits from :
 ```
 git checkout -b fixXY
 git pull jghub fix1